-The Brooklyn Historical Society offers educators unique resources for grades 4 – 12 on a range of fascinating topics that will enliven your teaching about the borough from its earliest colonial days to the present.
-It includes primary resources on a range of topics, including
+The Brooklyn Historical Society offers educators unique resources for grades 4 – 12 on a range of topics that will enliven your teaching about the borough from its earliest colonial days to the present.

 Turn your students into historians with primary-source based activities that develop historical thinking skills.
 These resources from the National Archives include activities that are ready to be used in the classroom or can be modified to suit your needs, as well as thousands of primary sources that can be used in the classroom.

-I-civics offers lessons, educational games and web casts designed to teach students about the branches of government, the constitution, and the bill of rights.
-The site is student friendly, very colorful, and teacher friendly too.
-It’s a great way to get your students interested in the fundamentals of democracy, to explore and debate social issues.
+I-civics offers lessons, educational games and web casts designed to teach students about the branches of government, the Constitution, and the Bill of Rights.
 Students will have opportunities to argue some of the hardest cases ever decided in the Supreme Court and lessons include handouts, group activities and step-by-step guides for teachers.